Prospect Theory and Political Decision Making

 - Cohen, M., Jaffray, J.-Y., & Said, T. (1987).
 Experimental comparison of individual behavior under risk and uncertainty for gains and for losses.
 Organizational Behavior and Human Decision Processes, 39, 1–22.

 - De Vries, C. (2018).
 Euroscepticism and the future of European integration.
-Oxford: Oxford University Press.
+Oxford, UK: Oxford University Press.

 - Elms, D. K. (2008).
 New directions for IPE: Drawing from behavioral economics.
 International Studies Review, 10(2), 239–265.